Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 * Editing Model File
 * Start Printing

-And just like stipulations in Readability, don't use internet slangs, jargons, and words that come from a different language in headings.
+And just like stipulations in Readability, don't use internet slang, jargon, and words that come from a different language in headings.

 ### Links

-In UX writing, always introduce hyper link under the key words.
+In UX writing, always introduce hyperlinks under the keywords.
 In non-UX writing, introduce links with a preposition, instead of a colon.
 Where the link is lengthy, restructure your text to keep the link in one single line.

 ### Lists

 Avoid embedded lists.
 If your description can be sorted by a common denominator, use a list to increase scannability.
 For example, the following sentence contains an embedded list, and can be improved:

->Snapmaker A350 and Luban lets you customize your own design by adding support, adhesion and surface, generate a G-code and export it to your PC, send files to the machine via Wi-Fi, and stop the machine when an error occurs.
+>Snapmaker A350 and Luban let you customize your own design by adding support, adhesion and surface, generate a G-code and export it to your PC, send files to the machine via Wi-Fi, and stop the machine when an error occurs.

 Introduce a bulleted list, and the sentence is easier to read: